 3. Leads To More Traffic, Higher Rankings, And Conversions

-Concurrently, when the time spent on page improves, it’ll bring you positive effects on your site’s traffic, ranking and conversion too.
+Concurrently, when the time spent on the page improves, it’ll bring you positive effects on your site’s traffic, ranking, and conversion too.

 Content that speaks to user intent results in a website that converts positively.
 Because if you concisely understand the needs and wants of your customers, you’ll start ranking higher in the SERPs and gain more traffic at the same time.

 Oh, there’s also this tip that not many of us practice.